-In this tutorial, you will learn how to easily update your theme with just a few clicks inside the admin area.
+In this step-by-step tutorial, you will learn how to update your theme to its latest version inside the dashboard.

 1. Back Up Your Website Fully

 Backing up your site before making any updates to your site is vital.
-This way, if things don’t go as planned, you can always restore everything to its former settings.
+This way, if things don’t go as planned, you can always restore.

-If you don’t want to perform manual backups, there are many free and paid plugins you can use.
-Learn about a WordPress backup plugin that can automate your site backups here:
+If you don’t want to perform manual backups, there are many free and paid WordPress plugins you can use.
+You can read about a WordPress backup plugin that can automate your site backups here:

 2. Check The Changelog

 When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be some release notes included with an update which provides an overview of any new features, improvements, bug fixes or any other changes in the new version.
+Depending on the theme you have installed, there may be some release notes included with an update listing new features, improvements, security fixes or important information pertaining to the new theme version.

 If the changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, it’s best to upgrade.
+Otherwise, it’s best to update.

 3. Test Your Theme